Battle of Milliken's Bend: Significance and legacy

 Leaders on both sides noted the performance of the African American troops at Milliken's Bend.
 Unionist Charles Dana reported that the action convinced many in the Union Army to support the enlistment of African American soldiers.
 Dennis stated "it is impossible for men to show greater gallantry than the Negro troops in this fight."
 Grant described the battle as the first significant engagement in which the Colored Troops had seen combat, described their conduct as "most gallant" and said that "with good officers they will make good troops."
+He later praised them in his 1885 memoir, stating "These men were very raw, having all been enlisted since the beginning of the siege, but they behaved well."
 Confederate leader McCulloch later reported that while the white Union troops had been routed, the Colored Troop had fought with "considerable obstinacy."
 One modern historian wrote in 1960 that the fighting at Milliken's Bend brought "the acceptance of the Negro as a soldier", which was important to "his acceptance as a man."

 U.S. Secretary of War Edwin M. Stanton also praised the performance of black U.S. soldiers in the battle.
 He stated that their competent performance in the battle proved wrong those who had opposed their service: